juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

     )
   ```

-If this cannot be completed on _threshold_ realms, the client must assume a fault on the realms and may need to re-register or try again later.
+If this cannot be completed on _threshold_ realms, the client may need to re-register or try again later.

 If completed successfully, the client will attempt to recover the _unlockKey_.